howieh123/GuitarScalesArepeggiosChords/README.md

 # Guitar Companion: Interactive Fretboard Visualizer

 An interactive fretboard application for guitar players to visualize and learn scales, arpeggios, and chords.
 Select a root note and a musical pattern to see it instantly mapped out on the guitar neck, making complex music theory easy to understand.
+Please ignore the mispelling of Arpeggio.

 ![Screenshot of Guitar Companion App](placeholder.png) *(Note: You can replace `placeholder.png` with a screenshot of your application)*